-- 1. The Municipal Planning Appeal Authority Registrar must, within 30 days of the receipt of all responding memoranda from any party entitled to lodge such memorandum in terms of Section 32 or the expiry of the period of 30 days referred to in section 88(3) whichever is the earlier, collate and paginate: - (a) a complete record of the documents lodged, received, produced or delivered to and available to be considered by the Municipal Planning Approval Authority in hearing and considering the application which is the subject of the appeal; - (b) all the documents received from the parties to an appeal in terms of Sections 89 and 90;

-(herein referred to as the collated record).

-- 2. The Municipal Planning Appeal Authority Registrar must: - (a) deliver the original copy of the collated record to the Appeal Authority together with such additional copies thereof, certified by him or her as a true and correct copy of the original thereof, as there are members of the Appeal Advisory Panel appointed in terms of sub-section (3);

-- (b) deliver a copy on each of the parties to the appeal. - 3.
-The Appeal Authority must, immediately on receipt of the collated record, after consultation with the Municipal Planning Appeal Authority Registrar, appoint a committee of at least three members of the Appeal Advisory Panel to consider, evaluate and advise it on the merits or otherwise of such appeal, including any other point in limine and to carry out all such other functions and duties as are referred to in these By-Laws and it must appoint one such member as the Presiding Officer of such committee. - 4.
-The Municipal Planning Appeal Authority Registrar must add any document or other object to the collated record as may be delivered under subpoena in terms of section 93 and deliver the same as provided for in sub-section 2(a) and (b). - 5.
+- (1).
+The Municipal Planning Appeal Authority Registrar must, within 30 days of the receipt of all responding memorandum from any party entitled to lodge such memorandum in terms of section 35 or the expiry of the period of 30 days referred to in section 92(3), whichever is the earlier, collate and paginate: - (a). a complete record of the documents lodged, received, produced or delivered to and available to be considered by the Municipal Planning Approval Authority in hearing and considering the application which is the subject of the appeal; - (b). all the documents received from the parties to an appeal in terms of sections 94 and 95; (herein referred to as the collated record). - (2).
+The Municipal Planning Appeal Authority Registrar must: - (a). deliver the original copy of the collated record to the Appeal Authority together with such additional copies thereof, certified by him or her as a true and correct copy of the original thereof, as there are members of the Appeal Advisory Panel appointed in terms of sub-section (3); - (b). deliver a copy on each of the parties to the appeal. - (3).
+The Appeal Authority must, immediately on receipt of the collated record, after consultation with the Municipal Planning Appeal Authority Registrar, appoint a committee of at least three members of the Appeal Advisory Panel to consider, evaluate and advise him or her on the merits or otherwise of such appeal, including any other point in limine or any application for condonation and to carry out all such other functions and duties as are referred to in these By-Laws and he or she must appoint one such member as the Presiding Officer of such committee. - (4).
+The Municipal Planning Appeal Authority Registrar must add any document or other object to the collated record as may be delivered under subpoena in terms of section 100 and deliver the same as provided for in sub-section 2(a) and (b). - (5).
 Any party may obtain a copy of the collated record from the Municipal Planning Appeal Authority Registrar at the cost of reproduction and posting.

-94. Power to subpoena to secure attendance of witness
+99. Power to subpoena to secure attendance of witness